 City elected officials, take some risks and do something to move people toward creativity and innovation.
 Loosen the rules a bit if you have to.
 Don't forget to remove those parking meters, while laying down the law to business owners that their employees can't use the prime parking.

-If you want to read a broader article about best practices in downtown redevelopment, please see our page and also branch out throughout the website using the Search boxes as needed.
+If you want to read a broader article about best practices in downtown redevelopment, please see our page and also branch out throughout the website using the Search box as needed.

 Economic Development Side: